cgrad01/zappos-cucumber/README.md

     bundle exec cucumber --tag @tag_name

-Currently, these tests are driven using Firefox browser, so you may need to install this browser for the program to functoin properly.
+Currently, these tests are driven using Firefox browser, so you may need to install this browser for the program to function properly.